 10mm vs. 40 S&W: Which Cartridge Is Better?

-When we compare the two cartridges on paper, the 10mm should blow the 40 S&W out of the water.
+When we compare the two cartridges’ power on paper, the 10mm blows the 40 S&W out of the water.
 Lt.
-Col. Jeff Cooper designed the 10mm to exhibit better external ballistics than the 45 ACP, and the 40 Smith & Wesson was intentionally designed by weakening the 10mm.
+Col. Jeff Cooper designed the 10mm to exhibit better external ballistics than the 45 ACP, and the 40 Smith & Wesson was more or less designed by weakening the 10mm.

-But there might be better choices than the 10mm for you for various reasons.
-We’ll compare these two cartridges based on their recoil, trajectory, accuracy, stopping power, effectiveness in self-defense, cost and availability, and reloading potential.
+But you might have better choices than the 10mm for various reasons.
+Let’s compare its recoil, trajectory, accuracy, stopping power, effectiveness in self-defense, cost and availability, and reloading potential to those of the 40 S&W so you can decide if the weaker round is right for you!

-The 10mm was created to exhibit better terminal ballistics (i.e. penetration and expansion) than the 9mm Luger, as well as better external ballistics (i.e. effective range and muzzle velocity) than the 45 Automatic Colt Pistol.
+The 10mm was created to exhibit better terminal ballistics (i.e. penetration and expansion) than the 9mm Luger, as well as better external ballistics (i.e. effective range and muzzle velocity) than the 45 Automatic Colt Pistol (ACP).

 The 40 S&W is a reduced power load based on the 10mm.
-It was developed in 1990 by Smith & Wesson and Winchester as a rimless, centerfire handgun cartridge to meet the FBI’s requirements for an effective defense round.
+It was developed in 1990 by Smith & Wesson and Winchester to meet the FBI’s requirements for an effective defense round.

 How do these two cartridges compare?
-Let’s begin with their specs.
+Let’s begin with their physical specifications.

 Cartridge Specs